Roots of Unity Filter Part 3 - Roots of Unity Filter

 (20040)+(20046)+...+(20042004)((20043)+(20049)+...+(20042001)){2004 \choose 0} + {2004 \choose 6} + ... + {2004 \choose 2004} - \left({2004 \choose 3} + {2004 \choose 9} + ... + {2004 \choose 2001}\right)

-We can see that this problem is asking us to calculate the sum of every 6th binomial coefficient with an offset of 00 and then subtract the sum of every 6th binomial coefficient with an offset of 33.
+From this, we see the problem is asking us to calculate the sum of every 6th binomial coefficient with an offset of 00 and then subtract the sum of every 6th binomial coefficient with an offset of 33.

 We can apply the roots of unity filter if we had a polynomial that had binomial coefficients as its coefficients.
 We can obtain this with the following polynomial: